royboy789/gutenberg-object-plugin/README.md

-# Gutenberg Array Plugin
+# Gutenberg Object Plugin
-The purpose of this plugin is to save Gutenberg (New WordPress Editor) data as an array in the database
+The purpose of this plugin is to save Gutenberg (New WordPress Editor) data as an array in the database which is accessible via the REST API.

 ## Installation
-Developer Plugin Only
 * Clone
 * Run `npm install`
 * `npm run dev` / `npm run build`